cba023/alaya-devdocs/docs/源码安装Alaya.md

 - mingw: `mingw (V8.1.0)`
 - cmake: `3.0 +`

 You can install the above compilation environment yourself.
-Please make sure the above environment can run normally before compiling `PlatON` source code.
+Please make sure the above environment can run normally before compiling `Alaya` source code.

 > You can also use `Chocolatey` to install the compilation environment (if you do not already have `chocolatey`, you can follow the instructions on <https://chocolatey.org> to install), start `PowerShell` as an administrator, and then execute the following command:
 >